samsrabin/CAM/doc/source/CAM6.3_users_guide/customizing-compsets.rst

 Changing Specified Dynamics Compsets
 -------------------------------------------------------------------------------

 Specified dynamics compsets are setup to use specified meteorological analysis (MERRA2 or GEOS5) to nudge the internally derived meteorology from the model to the analysis fields.
 Available compsets are only produced for a specific date and resolution.
 Meteorological data sets (dates and resolutions) can be downloaded from the repository or from the Research Data Archive.
-Information how to download MERRA2 or GEOS5 data sets can be found in 'Meteorological Datasets <https://ncar.github.io/CAM/doc/build/html/users_guide/input-datasets.html#meteorological-data-sets.html>'_.
+Information how to download MERRA2 or GEOS5 data sets can be found in :ref:`Meteorological Datasets <ug63-meteorological-datasets>`.

 To change the start data of a specified dynamics simulation, the new start date and location of the meteorological data have to be adjusted in user_nl_cam, as shown in the following example for Jan 1st 2014 (start date) and using GEOS5 1 deg meteorological analysis.
 Also met_filenames_list needs to be updated if the simulation covers a different period than included in this file.
 One has to make sure to also update nc_data to the start date, even if a branch or hybrid run is performed: ::